Caltech-IPAC/euclid-docs/nonlinearity/HowToRunNLApply.md

 As mentioned in the README file, 4 run steps had been executed: runInitialize, badPixMasking, saturation, nonLinearity.
-This directory contains runs inputs and outputs from these 4 steps..
+This directory contains runs inputs and outputs from these 4 steps.

 * infile argument
- One can start from the saturation corrected results.
+  For the purpuse just running the nonlinearity apply module, one can start from the saturation corrected results.
 They are:
   * /euclid/ops/data/xliu/F-001_240606_R2/outs/photo_sat.fits for Photo mode
   * /euclid/ops/data/xliu/F-001_240606_R2/outs/spectro_sat.fits for Spectro mode

 * xmlfile argument
   input/EUC_MDB_MISSIONCONFIGURATION_DEV_2024-03-04-2.xml

 * calxmlfile argument
   input/nonlinearcalibfile.json

 * outfile argument
   your_dir/nl.fits

 * workdir argument
   /euclid/ops/data/xliu/F-001_240606_R2

 * logdir argument
   /euclid/ops/data/xliu/F-001_240606_R2/

 * config argument
   This argument is optional if the nolinearity model is used.
-It means that the calmin & calmax are from the nonlinearity coeficients array (the first 2).
+It means that the calmin & calmax are from the nonlinearity coeficients array.

   Otherwise, it is:
   input/DpdNirConfigurationSet-NIR_PROCFIELD_CONFIG_GAIA_V5.0.1_20250214-0.xml
- Note that, this config file specify the JSON file which contains upper and/or lower limits.
+  Note that, this config file specifies the JSON file which contains upper and/or lower limits.
   In this case, it's data/EUC_NIR_NONLINEARITY_LIMITS.json.